-Computo relies on Scholastica for the review process.
+Computo relies on Open Review for the review process.
 The review form is text-based, but Markdown and LaTeX formatting is supported so you can add hyperlinks and use LaTeX to add equations to your review.
 Reviewers are also required to answer a handful of rating scale questions about the submission.
-Detailed information on the review process in Scholastica can be found in the Scholastica reviewer guide.

-Once a manuscript is accepted, its reviews will be made available on the Computo website.
+Once a manuscript is accepted, reviews and discussion will be made available on the Computo website.
 Reviewers can choose to remain anonymous or not.

 Guidelines for evaluation